aexozyii/Projects/README.md

  Created 2 Algorithms-
 <br>
 1. Login Page<br>
-Test case - Valid login credentials
+Test case - Valid login credentials<br>
-Verify that the user can successfully log in with valid credentials.
+Verify that the user can successfully log in with valid credentials.<br>
-Preconditions: The user has created an account and has a valid username and password.
+Preconditions: The user has created an account and has a valid username and password.<br>
 Steps:
 1. Open the login page.
 2. Enter the valid username and password in the username field.